Fridge Leaking Water

 Generally, the easiest way to check if your gasket has reached the end of its life is to slip a piece of paper between the seal and the door frame.
 If the seal is still intact, you shouldn’t be able to do it.
 If you manage, though, then you have to replace the seal, and this is how:

 If the water on your floor stays there for too long, it will certainly damage it.
 It’s also a slip hazard, especially for old people and kids.

 Electrocution is also a strong possibility if your refrigerator is old and placed on a concrete floor.

 If you tried all these methods, but still can’t find the source of the leak, it’s time to call in the professionals.
-Fantastic Services works with technicians in London who are highly experienced and well equipped.
+Fantastic Services works with fridge freezer repair men in London who are highly experienced and fully equipped with the right tools.
 They will locate the source of the leak and take care of it in a stress-free manner.
 You don’t need to waste your time kneeling before your appliance and checking every possible nook and cranny.

 Arrange a specialist fix your unit with Fantastic Services!

 Do you have a leaking refrigerator?
 Have you found the source of the leak yet?
 Let us know by commenting!